collective/collective.recipe.backup/README.rst

     This will replace the blobstorage.
     Are you sure? (yes/No)?

-Note that for large filestorages and blobstorages it may take long to restore.
+Note that for large filestorages and blobstorages **it may take long to restore**.
 You should do a test restore and check how long it takes.
 Seconds?
 Minutes?
 Hours?
 Is that time acceptable or should you take other measures?